sanity-io/nextjs-blog-cms-sanity-v3/README.md

 ## Features

 - A performant, static blog with editable posts, authors, and site settings
-- A built-in and customizable authoring environment, accessible on `yourblog.com/studio`
+- A native and customizable authoring environment, accessible on `yourblog.com/studio`
 - Real-time and collaborative content editing with fine-grained revision history
 - Side-by-side instant content preview that works across your whole site
 - Support for block content and the most advanced custom fields capability in the industry